John Pham (scientist)

 John W. Pham is an American molecular biologist and editor-in-chief of Cell, a prestigious scientific journal.
 He is an advocate for inclusion and diversity, and he represents LGBTQ and Asian communities.

 Biography

 John Pham was born in the U.S. a few weeks after his parents and older siblings arrived as refugees from Vietnam, and he was raised in Florida.

 He earned a bachelor's degree (B.S.) in music and biochemistry from Bates College.
 He completed a Ph.D. at Northwestern University under advisor Erik Sontheimer.
 His research focused on understanding the mechanisms of RNA splicing and RNA interference.
 He presented his dissertation in 2006 which was entitled Building the Drosophila RNA-induced silencing complex.

-After is PhD, he completed a postdoctoral fellowship at Harvard Medical School and Brigham and Women's Hospital.
+After his PhD, he completed a postdoctoral fellowship at Harvard Medical School and Brigham and Women's Hospital.

 Career at Cell Press

 He joined Cell Press in 2008 as a member of the editorial team of the journal Molecular Cell, of which he would become the editor-in-chief later in 2012.
 In 2018, Pham was appointed editor-in-chief of Cell, succeeding Emilie Marcus who had departed in February 2018.